krisvanrens/coding-exercises/exploring-rust-exercises/rpn-calculator/README.md

 #### The method API

 First we will define a separate method called `read_token` that will classify the string data to a token and parse the value if applicable (`Operand` and `Operator`).
-Classification and parsing is an inherently fallable mechanism, so we need some way to propagate errors out of the method call.
+Classification and parsing is an inherently fallible mechanism, so we need some way to propagate errors out of the method call.
 You may think: "but we have the `Invalid` token for that right?"
 Yes, that's true, but the `Invalid` token is meant for "calculator-level" errors, not fatal system errors.
 Suppose for some external reason the system memory becomes corrupted, and operand value parsing fails, is the `Invalid` token still the best way to deal with this?